 - The gifts are not categorized via gender (1 Cor 12, Rom 12, Eph 4)

 Women were and a vital part of the gospel and did much more than cook and clean.
-They had practical roles (financially supporting Jesus – Luke 8:31) , caring for the sick (Acts 9:36-43) as well as contending at the side of Paul (Php 4:2-3) and being a vital part of the work of Christ (Acts 18:26).
+Yes, they served in practical roles such as financially supporting Jesus – Luke 8:31), caring for the sick (Acts 9:36-43) but were also recognized as contending at the side of Paul in the gospel (Php 4:2-3) and being a vital part of the work of Christ (Acts 18:26).
 All of these things would be very hard to do as “silent” co-workers.

 There is much more to say on this issue.